bploetz/roper/README.md

 ## Installation

-Add the following dependency to your Rails application's `Gemfile` file and run `bundle install`:
+Add the following dependency to your Rails application's `Gemfile` file:

     gem 'roper'

+Then run `bundle install` to install roper.

 ## Configuration